Ayaba Cho Lucas: Anglophone Crisis

-In July 2019, Ayaba claimed that Cameroon had practically lost the war, and that separatist forces controlled 80 percent of the Anglophone regions.
+In July 2019, Ayaba claimed that Cameroon had practically lost the war and that separatist forces controlled 80 percent of the Anglophone regions.

 On April 9, 2021, Ayaba held a joint press conference with Nnamdi Kanu, leader of the Indigenous People of Biafra (IPOB), where they declared an alliance between Biafra and Ambazonia.
-Ayaba has also proposed an alliance with democratic forces within Cameroon, proposing that Ambazonia should help overthrow Paul Biya.
+Ayaba also proposed an alliance with opposition forces within Cameroon, proposing that Ambazonia should help overthrow Paul Biya.

-In March 2022, Ayaba Lucas Cho presented himself, on his Twitter page, as the sponsor of the terrorist attack of Ekondo Titi, which caused the death of seven people, including the sub-prefect and the mayor of this city. in the South West region of Cameroon.
+In March 2022, Ayaba Lucas Cho presented himself, on his Twitter page, as the sponsor of a terrorist attack on Ekondo Titi, which caused the death of seven people, including the sub-prefect and the mayor of this city, in the Southwest region of Cameroon.

+On September 24, 2024, Ayaba was arrested in Norway on "charges based on his various expressions on social media."
+He could face 30 years in prison if convicted.
+Days later, AGovC vice president Julius Nyih became the interim leader of AGovC.
+He vowed to continue the armed struggle.
+On November 19, 2024, the Norwegian justice system extended his detention until January 14, 2025.
+Lucas Cho Ayaba's legal team, however, announced that they would appeal his detention.
+In January 2025, the Organization of Emerging African States (OEAS) called for the release of Ayaba and Simon Ekpa, a Biafran political activist.